chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-nąć_ verbs of the type: _stanąć (stanąłem/stanęłam, stanąłeś/stanęłam, stanął/stanęła/stanęło...)_
 - [x] Support for the past-tense forms of irregular verbs _pisać, kazać, kłamać (pisałem/-łam, pisałeś/-łaś, pisał/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-jąć_ verbs of the type: _zająć (zająłem/zajęłam, zająłeś/zajęłaś, zajął/zajęła/zajęło...)_
-- [x] Support for the past-tense forms of the _-trzeć_ verbs of the type: _patrzeć (patrzyłem/-łam, patrzyłeś/-łaś, patrzył/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-wziąć_ verbs of the type: _wziąć (wziąłem/wzięłam, wziąłeś/wzięłaś, wziął/wzięła/wzięło...)_
 - [x] Support for the past-tense forms of the _-zżąć_ verbs of the type: _zżąć (zżąłem/zżęłam, zżąłeś/zżęłaś, zżął/zżęła/zżęło...)_
+- [x] Support for the past-tense forms of the _-mieć_ verbs of the type: _mieć (miałem/miałam, miałeś/miałaś, miał/miała/miało...)_
+- [x] Support for the past-tense forms of the _-trzeć_ verbs of the type: _patrzeć (patrzyłem/-łam, patrzyłeś/-łaś, patrzył/-ła/-ło...)_
+- [x] Support for the past-tense forms of the _wieść_ verbs of the type: _wieść (wiodłem/wiodłam, wiodłeś/wiodłaś, wiódł/wiodła/wiodło...)_

 ## License